gehwissenlos/Yourls-Email-Notify/README.md

 # Yourls-email-notify
 Have Yourls send you an email when someone clicks a shortened link.

-Copy everything to your YOURLS_INSTALL directory
+Copy everything to your YOURLS_DIRECTORY

 Caveats